codefresh-io/docs.codefresh.io/_docs/pipelines/images.md

 1. (Mandatory) Report image information to Codefresh.
   See the [report-image-info](https://github.com/codefresh-io/argo-hub/blob/main/workflows/codefresh-csdp/versions/0.0.6/docs/report-image-info.md){:target="\_blank"} example.

+> If you are using an external GitHub Actions-based pipeline, we have a new template that combines image reporting and enrichment.
+See [Image enrichment with integrations]({{site.baseurl}}/docs/integration/image-enrichment-overview/).

 ### Image views in Codefresh
 * In the Codefresh UI, go to [Images](https://g.codefresh.io/2.0/images){:target="\_blank"}.